jbenno/liquid/README.md

 - The first issue can be addressed with blockchain technology serving a secure, distributed, consistent and immutable source of truth.
   Distributed Autonomous Organisations (DAOs) are cooperative entities that can be mostly or fully distributed and map "classic" cooperative organisations.
-  Distributed Identities (DIs) provide the rights and policies (verifiable claims, VCs) of the cooperative members (voters, actors).
+  Decentralised Identities (DIs) provide the rights and policies (verifiable claims, VCs) of the cooperative members (voters, actors).
 - For the second, consensus mechanisms on the basis of crypto economics can incentivise participation and penalise destructive behaviour.
 Deliberation can take place on a social media platform integrating the crypto-economic incentive structure.
 This could potentially be integrated with existing co-working solutions like Slack.
 - The third demands for a recommendation engine, an intelligent agent learning the individual voter’s preferences and opinions.
 - The fourth is solved with zero-knowledge-proofs guaranteeing accountability for secret voting